General (scope, time limits)

 Legal assistance at first instance

-In practice, CPR provides free legal assistance to spontaneously arriving asylum seekers during the first instance regular procedure on the basis of MoUs with the Ministry of Home Affairs and UNHCR.
+In practice, CPR provides free legal assistance to spontaneous asylum seekers during the first instance regular procedure on the basis of MoUs with the Ministry of Home Affairs and UNHCR.
 The legal assistance provided by CPR at this stage includes:

 - Providing information regarding the asylum procedure, rights and duties of the applicant;

-- Conducting refugee status determination interviews in order to assist the applicants in reviewing and submitting comments / corrections to the report narrating the most important elements of their interview with the determining authority;
+- Conducting refugee status determination interviews in order to assist the applicants in reviewing and submitting comments/corrections to the report narrating the most important elements of their interview/application with the determining authority;

 - Providing SEF with observations on applicable legal standards and country of origin information (COI);